 Resources for Community Organizers and Religious Leaders

 The FYI Suicide Prevention Community Action Guide.
-The Family and Youth Institute Suicide Prevention Community Action Guide is designed to: Increase community awareness and education, help identify ways to integrate prevention efforts into your community and highlight relevant resources for those in need.
+The Family and Youth Institute Suicide Prevention Community Action Guide is designed to increase community awareness and education, help identify ways to integrate prevention efforts into your community, and highlight relevant resources for those in need.
 While you may not be trained as a mental health professional, this guide is meant to equip you with the knowledge and tools to better prevent, intervene, and address suicide in your community and help save lives.

 How to Create a Safety Plan.
 This website is designed by a social worker to help others create safety plans that are more user-friendly and updatable.
 Through her work, she found that the templates she had been using didn’t cover everything she’d like, so she created a new safety plan template.

-The Role of Faith Community leaders is a resource that outlines information needed by faith community leaders on assessing suicide risk, preventing suicide in the congregation, and addressing a suicide within the congregation.
+The Role of Faith Community leaders is a resource that outlines information needed by faith community leaders on assessing suicide risk, preventing suicide in the congregation, and addressing suicide within the congregation.

 Mental Health Guide for Faith Leaders.
-This Quick Reference Guide for Mental Health for Faith Leaders guides faith leaders by highlighting observable signs of mental illness, guides on how to respond and make appropriate referrals.
+This Quick Reference Guide for Mental Health for Faith Leaders guides faith leaders by highlighting observable signs of mental illness, guides on how to respond, and make appropriate referrals.

 Recommendations for Religious Services after a Suicide.
 This resource, After a suicide: Recommendations for Religious Services & Other Public Memorial Observances is a guide for faith leaders as they care for those who have survived the loss of a loved one due to suicide.
 This document provides background information, suggests ways to care for and support survivors, offers recommendations for planning memorial services, and lists additional resources.

 After a Suicide: A Toolkit for Schools identifies ways to deal with a tragic loss in a community.
-The content will help you effective and coordinated crisis response, help individuals cope with their feelings, work with the community, address social media and minimize the risk of suicide contagion.
+The content will help you build an effective and coordinated crisis response, help individuals cope with their feelings, work with the community, address social media, and minimize the risk of suicide contagion.
 Though it is written for educators and school leaders, the content can be easily transferable for communities and an excellent resource for community leaders.